This course has been specifically created for international students and includes modules to broaden your knowledge and

 You’ll become digitally literate, globally literate and business ready, gaining all the language and cultural skills needed to succeed as a manager in today’s global economy.

-From 2018, the University of Gloucestershire Business School will move to a brand-new, state-of-the-art home at our Oxstalls campus in Gloucester.
+From 2018, the University of Gloucestershire School of Business and Technology will move to a brand-new, state-of-the-art home at our Oxstalls campus in Gloucester.
 The £16 million development will be home to our Business, Marketing, Human Resource Management, Law and Accounting and Finance courses.
-Find out more about the new Business School and other developments with our virtual fly-through video and see where you could be taking the first steps towards your career in business.
+Find out more about the new School of Business and Technology and other developments with our virtual fly-through video and see where you could be taking the first steps towards your career in business.

 Why study International Business with us?

 Our teaching is outstanding.
 We came second for value added in the 2019 Guardian University Guide.
 This reflects our status as one of the fastest growing, most exciting places to study international business.
 These awards are testament to both the calibre of our academic staff and to the supportive environment we maintain for you.

 The majority of our teaching staff come from national and international business backgrounds and many teach overseas several times each year.
 Their experience anchors your theory studies in real world application giving you constant insights into actual business scenarios.